Archibald Fountain: Popular culture

 The popularity of the Archibald Fountain has been attributed to "the interplay of water and sculpture, and also little elements that kids like."
 Over the years it has also been a chosen spot for photos, buskers, political rallies and just as a meeting place.
 The fountain is in an open space surrounded by formal flower gardens and has park benches provided nearby that make it a popular location for city workers at lunchtime.

 The Archibald Fountain is also known as one of the most homoerotic examples of public art in Australia.
 For the gay community, from around World War II up until the 1950s, the fountain was a 'beat'.
-Indeed it was a meeting place for men who wanted to pick up other men for casual and consensual lovemaking.
+Indeed it was a meeting place for men who wanted to pick up other men for casual and consensual sex.
 The Australian author, Kylie Tennant also features the Archibald Fountain in her 1967 novel: Tell Morning This, where she acknowledges it as a homosexual rendezvous.